Fax for physical therapy clinics

 HIPAA and the Fax Machine on Your Front Desk

-Fax is considered a HIPAA-compliant method of transmitting protected health information.
+Fax can fit HIPAA-regulated healthcare workflowsfor transmitting protected health information.
 But that compliance depends on how you handle it.
 A fax machine sitting in a shared hallway where anyone can pick up incoming pages is a compliance risk.
 Misdirected faxes to the wrong number are a reportable breach.

 Common Fax Scenarios in Physical Therapy

 Insurance pre-authorization.
-Your front desk packages the auth request with supporting documentation (eval notes, plan of care, physician prescription) and faxes it to the payer.
-Some insurers still only accept fax for prior auth.
-United Healthcare, Aetna, and many Blue Cross plans have dedicated fax lines for PT authorizations.
+Your front desk packages the auth request with supporting documentation (eval notes, plan of care, physician prescription) and faxes it to the payer when that payer publishes a fax workflow.
+Verify the current destination and submission requirements before sending.

 Progress reports to physicians.
 After a set number of visits, you send a progress note back to the referring doctor.
 This keeps the physician informed and satisfies documentation requirements for continued care.